Monfear/Monfear/README.md

 I am Patryk from Poland. :poland:
 Self-taught developer.  :man_student:
 I have been interested in programming for around two years. :computer:
 I am constantly increasing my skills.  :electron:
-Mainly in frontend :computer:. but for some time also backend :lock: and games  :video_game:.
+Mainly in frontend :fireworks:.
+but for some time also backend :lock: and games  :video_game:.

 ### Techs:
 :arrow_right: HTML